mayurmarakana89/geochart/README.md

 - datasources: groups information on the datasources to build the datasource drop down and the chart;
 - datasources.display: indicates the string to be displayed in the drop down;
 - datasources.value: indicates the inner value used for the `sourceItem`;
-- datasources.sourceItem: indicates the source item used as reference to query the data from.
+- datasources.sourceItem: ***{tricky one}*** indicates the source item used as reference to query the data from.
 This property has an object with a property that should equal the property in `query.queryOptions.whereClauses.valueFrom`;
-- datasources.items?: indicates the actual `items`, associated with the `datasources.sourceItem`, used to build the chart with.
-When `items` is specified, the data isn't fetched with the `query.url`;
+- datasources.items?: indicates the actual `items` (coming from the table source), associated with the `datasources.sourceItem` (coming from the origin source), used to build the chart with.
+When `items` is already specified/populated, the data isn't fetched via the `query.url`;

 #### chartjsOptions property
 - chartjsOptions?: indicates further `ChartJS specific` `options` to open the door to further customization when natively supported by `ChartJS` (ref: [here](https://www.chartjs.org/docs/latest/general/options.html));